NYC CapGrants: What They Are, Why They Matter, and How to Apply

 Keep in Mind

-· Funding request form is due in February.
+· Funding applications are due in February 2025.

 · The application and funding process typically takes 18-24 months.